finom/rebloom/README.md

 }
 ```

-To avoid that and make code stricter we can export the sub-store with its methos hidden.
+To avoid that and make code stricter we can export the sub-store with its methods hidden.

 ```ts
 export class Users extends Use0 {